Devatoria/go-mesos-executor/README.md

 # go-mesos-executor

 This is a custom container Apache Mesos executor written in Go.
 It actually can launch Docker containers but is designed to accept others container engines as soon as they implement the container interface.
-The particuliarity of this executor is the fact that it can use hooks to do actions in pre-start, post-start and post-start.
+The particuliarity of this executor is the fact that it can use hooks to do actions at some container life steps.

 ## Hooks system

 This executor implements a hook system, allowing you to run custom functions on `pre-create`, `pre-run`, `post-run`, `pre-stop` and `post-stop`.
-The `containerizer` and the task information are passed to hooks so you can interact with containers directly or even manipulate task information **before running the container**.
+The `containerizer` and the task information are passed to hooks so you can interact with containers directly or even manipulate task data **before running the container** (eg. to sandbox mount path).

 You can take a look into the `hook` folder to view some examples.